Beyond Supervised ML: which features are really important? Trial reveals surprising patterns

 However, we shouldn’t ignore the features independence assumption when we’re examining the importance of features!
 I hope that this blog demonstrates why.

-How to use this results in your work as Data Scientist
+How to use these results in your work as Data Scientist

-ML - by adopting the assumption of features independence – essentially draws recommendations on the features importance based on a naive pairwise correlations with the target.
-BL – once we have an established graphical model – essentially reveals the true variables importance.
+ML - by adopting the assumption of features independence – essentially draws recommendations on the importance of the features based on naive pairwise correlations with the target.
+BL – once we have an established graphical model – essentially reveals the importance of the true variables.
 Such importance is based on either ‘d-separation’ for independent features, otherwise a distance from the target in Markov blanket.
-Perhaps the main problem with BL for such evaluation is that there is hardly a unique graphical model but different graphical models can be equally well fitting the data.
-In this case I would suggest to consider looking at a set of BL models.
+Perhaps the main problem with BL for such evaluation is that there is hardly a unique graphical model but different graphical models can be equally well-fitting the data.
+In this case, I would suggest considering looking at a set of BL models.
 From my experience for the problems that are well defined by existing variables and without critically important latent variables - such graphical models will look surprisingly equivalent.

 Comparison of Prediction

-The second raw is the 1st dataset with features removed based on BL
+The second row is the 1st dataset with features removed based on BL

-The second raw is the 2nd dataset with features removed based ML
+The second row is the 2nd dataset with features removed based ML

 Prediction comparison with Random Forest